 How Artificial Sweeteners Can Help

 Small changes can make a big difference.
 Swapping artificially sweetened beverages for sugar-sweetened ones can save you dozens of grams of carbohydrates and hundreds of calories, every day.
 For example, if you drink two 12-ounce sodas daily, you’re consuming 80 grams of carbohydrates and 300 calories.
 If you choose diet soda, or zero-calorie sweetened soda water, you’re saving a ton of calories.
 If you swap 2 teaspoons of sugar in your morning coffee for one packet of artificial sweetener, you save 32 calories and 10 grams of carbohydrates.
+That said, studies do not show that using artificial sweeteners can help with weight loss.

 Artificial Sweetener Side Effects